Young's Motorsports

-Young's Motorsports is an American professional stock car racing team that competes in the NASCAR Craftsman Truck Series and the ARCA Menards Series.
-In the Truck Series, they field three full-time Chevrolet Silverados: the No. 02 for Kris Wright, the No. 12 for Spencer Boyd, and the No. 20 for multiple drivers.
-In the ARCA Menards Series, they field the No. 02 Chevrolet SS part-time for Miguel Gomes and Leland Honeyman.
+Young's Motorsports is an American professional stock car racing team that competes in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series.
+In the O'Reilly Auto Parts Series, they field the No. 02 Chevrolet Camaro SS full-time for Ryan Ellis.
+In the Truck Series, they field the No. 02 Chevrolet Silverado full-time, primarily for Nathan Byrd and the No. 20 part-time for Stefan Parsons and three others.
+In the ARCA Menards Series, they field the No. 02 Chevrolet SS part-time for Craig Bracken.